Tech Checklist – Keeping Your Tech Safe During Storms

 Write down important numbers and addresses

 Do you have your immediate friends and families phone numbers memorized?
+Do you have the number of the Security Guards for Fire Watch in your directory in the wake of a conflagration?
 We don’t think about these things so much anymore when our contact lists are so readily available.
 If your phone dies or gets damaged, it is important to have these numbers and addresses of nearby shelters on hand.

 While nobody likes to think about the possibility of evacuating or preparing for the worst, knowing exactly what to do and prepping ahead of time will make the process much easier.